maltoseslope/Daylist/README.md

 # Daylist
-This is to-do-list application help you manage your daily affairs.
+This is Android to-do-list application help you manage your daily affairs, build with Android Studio.